ahmedhussien91/Linux-yocto-Excersises/linux/5-init_applications/readme.md

 - **A configuration file** that describe a target, a service and several other things.
 - text files that contain properties and values
+- `systemd units` is what you need to start.

+  types of systemd units:

+  - Service
+  - Mount
+  - Timer
+  - Automount
+  - Target
+  - Path
+  - and more

 **service:**